sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 - Is the subject consistent but shown at different sizes?

-- Does the frame distance to the subject change significantly?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot with a clear subject but variable framing that complicates shot size classification.
+- The video features a clear subject, but changes in framing make shot size classification tricky.

 </details>